 Now that all of those beautiful curls are in place, and your arms are about ready to drop off, comes the fun part.
 Separating the curls!

 Using just your fingers to keep the curl definition (a brush or comb will simply create frizz so avoid those at all costs!), separate out all of your curls by gently pulling them apart and running your fingers through the hair.
 Go gently, you’ll be able to tell when you’re reaching your desired separation and volume.

 Additionally, if you really want to amp things up, you can even flip your head over before you start and gently back-comb your roots at the back for added height and texture!

 Once this is done, you can either leave it in a center part or flip it over to create a more bouncy, impactful shape to your skinny wand curls.
 Finish off with a spritz of our The New Evolution Hair Styling spray to keep your curls in place all day and night.

 The Next Day…

 After you’ve slept on this style you might find it’s a little frizzier or fly-away than when you first did it.
 Well, don’t panic as it can be fixed!
 Take hair oil or, better yet, the non-greasy Evalectric hair serum, and rub a little into your fingertips.
-Run your hands through your hair and smooth out any dry, frizzy areas that have appeared and, voila!
+Run your hands through your hair and smooth out the look of any dry, frizzy areas that have appeared, and, voila!
 Your skinny wand curls will once again look defined and as beautiful as when you first created them!